 Much more numerous than sand fleas, beach ghost shrimp populate much of the benthic surf zone and frequently make up the majority of the diet of fish living in that area.
 Pompano and kingfish seem to relish them, and even the larger drums rarely pass up such a morsel.
 They are a sort of saltwater soft-shelled crayfish, even resembling crayfish or lobsters more than what we typically think of as shrimp.
-Beach ghost shrimp would also make the ideal bait for surf fishing, however, they are rarely sold in bait shops because they don’t seem to live more than a day or two after being extracted from their burrow.
+Beach ghost shrimp would also make the ideal bait for surf fishing and are the best bait for pompano, however, they are rarely sold in bait shops because they don’t seem to live more than a day or two after being extracted from their burrow.
 And procuring them is a bit more labor-intensive, requiring a ghost shrimp pump.

 This suction device can be bought from most coastal bait shops (for about $30), or made from parts available at most hardware stores (for about $15).
 It is constructed from a 3-foot long piece of 2-inch diameter PVC pipe.
 A handle is attached to a test plug which creates a vacuum seal as the handle is drawn upward.
 The suction slurries the sand with water as it is pulled up into the tube (hopefully along with the ghost shrimp).
 The contents are then discharged off to the side and examined for the 2 to 4 inch long shrimp.
 Several ‘slurps’ may be needed to extract a shrimp as their burrows may extend down 2 to 3 feet beneath the opening, and perhaps even off to the side.
 This can be quite a bit of exercise at times, and practically impossible if the water is too high or too rough.